 If you’re the kind of person who defines themselves through their job, the effects of burnout can be extremely unhealthy, affecting both your work and home life.

-When the 9-5 becomes a chore and you’re starting to feel the negative effects of your work life, make sure you’re taking note of when things are changing.
-Whether you catch them early on, or the burnout starts to get on top of you, take a look at the tips below on recognising burnout and taking care of yourself when the warning signs start flashing.
+So, when the 9-5 becomes a chore and you’re starting to feel the negative effects of your work life, make sure you’re taking note of when things are changing.
+Whether you catch them early on, or the burnout starts to get on top of you, take a look at these essential tips on how to recognise the symptoms before things start to negatively affect your health for the worse.

 1. The signs: workaholism